 4R Ontario Certification Webinars

-During the 45 day comment period, Fertilizer Canada, with members of the 4R Ontario Steering Committee, hosted three audience-specific webinars for Farmers, Agri-retailers and Conservation Partners.
+During the 45-day comment period, Fertilizer Canada, with members of the 4R Ontario Steering Committee, hosted three audience-specific webinars for Farmers, Agri-retailers and Conservation Partners.
 These webinars served to further explain the background and structure of the upcoming Certification Program and explain the proposed standards in more detail.
 The webinars were very successful and analysis concluded that a total of 301 participants (Figure 1) viewed the presentation (65 viewing the Farmer Webinar, 181 viewing the Agri-retailer Webinar and 55 viewing the Conservation Partner webinar).

-All three audience specific webinars reported an average increase in their awareness of the 4R Nutrient Stewardship Program post-webinar and, on average; all webinars reported that they consider the 4R Nutrient Stewardship Program important for reducing the negative environmental impacts due to improper fertilizer use (Figures 2-4).
+All three audience specific webinars reported an average increase in their awareness of the 4R Nutrient Stewardship Program post-webinar and, on average, all webinars reported that they consider the 4R Nutrient Stewardship Program important for reducing the negative environmental impacts due to improper fertilizer use (Figures 2-4).

 The webinar presentation material and a recording of each webinar were placed on Fertilizer Canada’s website for interested, but unavailable participants and for future reference (https://fertilizercanada.ca/4r-certification-webinars-feb-5-6/).

-We would like to thank all Fertilizer Canada members, Stakeholders and Ontario agri-retailers who participated in the webinars and provided feedback on the Ontario 4R Certification Audit Standards during the 45-day comment period.
+We would like to thank all Fertilizer Canada members, stakeholders and Ontario agri-retailers who participated in the webinars and provided feedback on the Ontario 4R Certification Audit Standards during the 45-day comment period.